SOUND FOUNTAIN

 Different

-The engineers of Decca followed a completely different track than Ortofon (MC) and Shure (MM).
+The engineers of Decca followed a completely different track than Ortofon (MC), Shure (MM) and Garrard of course.
 Knowing that the signal will deteriorate somewhat if a long cantilever is used, they devised a way to practically retrieve the signal just above the groove.
 To achieve this, the Decca engineers positioned the generator (coils and magnets) as close to the surface of the record as possible, only leaving the necessary room for the diamond tip, but not more than approximately one millimeter but always in such a way to prevent the housing from touching the groove guard or the record's surface.

 The first cartridges were mono cartridges with one coil.